GT-NucleicAcids/pnab/README.md

 [![Language grade: Python](https://img.shields.io/lgtm/grade/python/g/alenaizan/pnab.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/alenaizan/pnab/context:python)

 ## Overview
 The proto-Nucleic Acid Builder is a program for modeling the 3D strucutres of DNA, RNA, and nucleic acid analogs.
-Nucleic acids with alternative backbones or nucleobases can be constructed by the program by supplying the 3D structure of an isolated backbone or a nucleobases.
+Nucleic acids with alternative backbones or nucleobases can be constructed by the program by supplying the 3D structure of an isolated backbones or nucleobases.
 The program can perform a helical parameter search and backbone conformation search and find reasonable nucleic acid structures.
 ![image](Doxygen/images/output.png)

 ## Installing the Package Using the conda package manager